The Inside Scoop with CCA’s VP of Brand Strategy: Daniel KehnPosted on May 25, 2017

 Probably with a hot coffee sitting by my fireplace (if it’s chilly) and watching my favorite show on DVR or reading a book.
 My coffee?
 I take it with milk and two sugars.

 Ahh.
 Easy like Sunday morning.
-If you want to know what it’s like to ease into a Sunday and then come into a workplace with a staff of hardworking, fun higher ed experts, check out our job openings below.
+If you want to know what it’s like to ease into a Sunday and then come into a workplace with a staff of hardworking, fun higher ed experts, check us out.